Plugin: go.d.plugin Module: memcached

 Monitor Memcached metrics for proficient in-memory key-value store operations.
 Track cache hits, misses, and memory usage for efficient data caching.

-It reads server response to stats command (stats interface).
+It reads the server’s response to the stats command.

 This collector is supported on all platforms.